wotbrew/relic/README.md

 # relic

-`STATUS: EXPERIMENTAL`
+`STATUS: PRIMORDIAL TAR, not ready quite yet...`

 A Clojure(Script) library for doing functional relational programming in clojure.

-- SQL-style relational programming
+- in memory relational programming for your clojure data
-- declarative
-- data dsl
+- declarative data dsl
 - incremental materialized views
-- decent performance
+- constraints

-## Why
+## Pitch

 Do you ever feel like this when programming with business data and pipelines of maps with maps and more maps, maps for breakfast, dinner and supper?